 The short answer is yes, but the dosage will depend on the substance being tested for and your tolerance.

+But What happens if you Have Coffee Prior To Blood Test?
 The validity of this statement depends on whom you ask.
 Some doctors say that black coffee is fine to drink before a cholesterol test.

 There’s no harm in including it in your morning routine if you feel you need your caffeine pick-me-up as long as you don’t add cream or sugar.